Industrial Refrigerated Dehumidifiers

 - Superior product quality.
 Our dehumidifiers feature state-of-the-art manufacturing to provide trouble-free automatic operation and higher productivity rates.
 Additionally, they have lower maintenance requirements than other equipment in the market.

 - Comprehensive warranty.
 To demonstrate our trust in our products, we offer a three-year warranty for all of our industrial dehumidifiers and remote condensers.
 Longer warranties available at extra cost.

 - Superior customer service.
 Our expert’s help customers select the appropriate dehumidifier size based on their facilities’ square footage, ceiling height, and environmental conditions.
 They also help compare the specifications of different models against those factors.

 - Custom dehumidification: Many applications require a custom dehumidification system selection to meet a specific demand.
 DCA’s staff of degreed engineers have decades of years applying unique dehumidification systems to unusual demanding applications.
-Call us, we will be your one stop source for dehumidification.
+Call us, we will be your one stop source for industrial or commercial dehumidification.

 Contact Us Today for Your Dehumidifier Needs